kurobeats/suricata-alert-extractor/README.md

 # Suricata Alert Extractor
-Just a suricata alert extractor to be used with pfsense log input.
+Just a suricata alert extractor to be used with pfsense log input